MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-06.md

 * Learn how to organize buttons in a collection
 * Learn how to use MRTK's menu prefabs
 * Learn how to interact with holograms using UI menus and buttons
+* Learn how to add text elements
+* Learn how to dynamically spawn tooltips on objects

 ## Creating a static panel of buttons